-A literature review conducted by the study team on the food habits of the waterbird species that occur in the study area indicated that fish were likely to compose 40 percent or more of the diets of these species: Common Loon, Red-throated Loon, Red-necked Grebe, Common Merganser,

-Red-breasted Merganser, Bonaparte's Gull, and Arctic Tern.
+As reported in the ISR Part A Sections 5.3 and 6.3, a literature review conducted by the study team on the food habits of the waterbird species that occur in the study area indicated that fish were likely to compose 40 percent or more of the diets of these species: Common Loon, Red-throated Loon, Red-necked Grebe, Common Merganser, Red-breasted Merganser, Bonaparte's Gull, and Arctic Tern.
 Accordingly, these seven species were identified as the best candidate species for collection of feathers for laboratory sampling of mercury content.

-Only a single nest and few broods of these piscivorous waterbirds were found during the breeding, brood, and fall migration waterbird aerial surveys in 2013 (those surveys focused on locating adult birds and broods, rather than nests).
-One Common Loon nest was found in the Watana Reservoir survey area, but could not be visited because it was located on CIRWG lands.
+Only a single nest and few broods of these piscivorous waterbirds were found during the breeding, brood, and fall migration waterbird aerial surveys in 2013, and no feathers were collected (see ISR